WThin-ITFOR/english/general-academic/Day3.md

 a time you were worried about / nervous / excited => Speaking Title 2

-Library is not very fsamiliar to me .
+Library is not very familiar to me .

 When it comes to study space, I have mixed feelings about it.
 It depends on my mood.
 I prefer studying in a library due to its <b> serene environment </b>.
 Libraries provide a quiet atmosphere that minimizes distractions, allowing me to focus deeply on my work.